The Best 4K Projector!

 As with most Sony projectors, you’ll find the hookups and physical interface buttons along the side of the chassis.
 Sony includes a pair of HDMI 2.0 inputs (more on this later), an RGB input, and a component video input, along with a 3D RF sync jack, LAN and RS-232 connections, and IR and trigger ports.
 Operating controls on the chassis include an on/off switch, lens adjustment, input keys, and a simple rocker interface for navigating the setup menus.

 A big benefit to the new HDMI ports on the VPL-VW1100ES is the inclusion of HDCP 2.2—required if you plan to take advantage of Sony’s FMP-X10 4K video server and the company’s Video Unlimited 4K download service, presently one of the only real sources for 4K content.
 There’s little doubt that future prerecorded 4K movie content will require at least HDCP 2.2, if not some other future standard of copy protection.
-The Sony VPL-VW600ES and VPL-VW1100ES are the only projectors on the market today that I’m aware of that feature this copy protection support.
+The Sony VPL-VW600ES and VPL-VW1100ES are the only projectors on the market today that feature this copy protection support.